Turbulent Reacceleration of Streaming Cosmic Rays: Convergence of Reacceleration Rates

 This convergence may seem a bit surprising at first since the time-dependent flux term $1/v_{m}^{2} \partial F_{\rm CR}/\partial t$ is only small when $v_A/v_{\rm m} < \Delta x/L$; however, this is only the criterion for the two-moment equations to effectively collapse to the one-moment equations.
 Many of the test problems in e.g. \cite{JiangCRModule, Navin2021} violate this criteria but show convergence to analytic results.
 Indeed, one of the most powerful components of the two-moment method is the ability to unlock stability and convergence from the quadratic time-stepping requirement needed for one-moment implementations.

 Convergence with respect to spatial resolution proves a bit trickier in our simulations.
 For instance, in Figure \ref{fig:CR_Energy_betaStudy}, one can see that the growth times for pure diffusion continue to decrease with increasing resolution.
 The value of $L_1$, which we associate with the width of a shock front in the medium, should be set by the spatial resolution.
 For our $64^{3}$ simulations, the outer scale is resolved by $\sim 20$ cells in each direction, making $L_0/L_1 \sim 20$.
 In real astrophysical plasmas, though, the scale separation is much larger, and the velocity divergence, which ultimately energizes CRs, gets additional contributions from smaller scales.
 Lines in Figure \ref{fig:appendixFig} denote different $L_0/L_1$.
 Notably, the growth times in the $\kappa < v_{ph} L_{0}$ regime are much shorter; presumably, simulations of higher resolution would match these curves.
 To test this, we ran a few $128^{3}$ and $256^{3}$ simulations, again using $v_{m}/c_{s} = 50$.
-Growth times in the $\kappa < v_{ph} L_{0}$ regime do decrease, and they actually match the analytic curve with $L_0/L_1 = 40$ really well.
+Growth times in the $\kappa < v_{ph} L_{0}$ regime do decrease: The $128^{3}$ runs match the analytic curve with $L_0/L_1 = 40$ quite well; the $256^{3}$ runs, for which we have a smaller set of data points, show somewhat shorter growth times than the minimum of the $L_0/L_1 = 80$ curve, but the growth time near $\kappa/v_{ph} L_{0} \sim 0.01$ returns to the $L_0/L_1 = 80$ curve.
+Overall, we recover the expected trend that higher resolution in the $\kappa < v_{ph} L_{0}$ regime should lead to shorter growth times.
 Since CRs with $\kappa > v_{ph} L_{0}$ diffuse quickly over small-scale structures, higher resolution makes very little difference in this regime.